 “I was on the “Vyner Brooke” from Singapore on the night of 13/14 February 1942, 65 sisters without supplies other than one case of tinned food we ourselves had carried aboard, with insufficient crew, and no hope of getting through at that stage.
 The Japanese Navy were attacking Sumatra, we were bombed and sunk, and I spent three days in the water.
 Some of us, myself included, could not swim.
 We lost everything, and the lives of 12 sisters were lost by drowning, plus 21 who were shot by the Japanese on Banka beach when they swam ashore.
 I can see Lanie (Elaine Lenore) Balfour-Ogilvy calling out to me even now – she was a strong swimmer, and the fact I could not swim saved my life.
 If I had been able to get to her, I too would have been shot as she was.
 Fate plays many strange tricks in life.
 Why was I the only survivor of the 2/4 C.C.S Sisters?”

 (Sister Hannah came ashore near Muntok and was first imprisoned on Banka Island.
-She was later moved to Palembang, where she was in three different camps and was then sent back to Banka.
+She was later moved to Palembang, where she was in two different camps and was then sent back to Banka.
 Subsequently she was transferred to Belalau camp at Lubeck Linggau, inland from the S.W. coast of Sumatra, and was there when the war ended.)

 “When we travelled by rail we were in metal trucks, the same as your “F” Force travelled in.
 Ours was sealed.
 We also were moved by ship several times.
 This was humiliating, as on one occasion the only toilet facilities were wooden open slotted boxes on the side of the ship, in full view of the guards and everyone else.
 On other occasions the ships were small and we were herded below decks onto sacks of rice with no toilet facilities.
 We used tins on a string which were passed up top and washed overboard – we had no food, and people who died were thrown overboard.